ucsf-wynton/wynton-website-hpc/docs/hpc/howto/matlab.md

 ### Parallel processing in MATLAB

-If your MATLAB code supports parallel processing, make sure to [specify the number of CPU cores] when submitting your job submit, e.g. `-pe smp 4` will request four cores on one machine, which in turn will set environment variable `NSLOTS` to `4`.
+If your MATLAB code supports parallel processing, make sure to [specify the number of CPU cores] when submitting your job, e.g. `-pe smp 4` will request four cores on one machine, which in turn will set environment variable `NSLOTS` to `4`.
 To make your MATLAB script respect this, add the following at the top of your script:

 ```matlab
 %% Make MATLAB respect the number of cores that the SGE scheduler